-New generation or gas production projects may be included in the capacity outlook model, time-sequential model, or gas supply model simulations.
+New committed or anticipated generation or gas production projects may be included in the capacity outlook model, time-sequential model, or gas supply model simulations.

 In the capacity outlook model, new generators are partitioned by fuel type, technology, and location within the electricity planning zones.
-Each technology will take on specific values for parameters of importance such as thermal efficiency, emission characteristics, minimum stable generation levels, standard capacities, build costs, and appropriate earliest dates for which the technology is considered current.
-Each location imposes different fuel costs that reflect the fuel availability and transport requirements applicable to each zone.
-Committed projects are included in the capacity outlook and time-sequential models.
+Each technology will take on specific values for parameters of importance such as thermal efficiency, emission characteristics, minimum stable generation levels, standard capacities, build costs, and appropriate earliest dates for which the technology is considered current.30 Each location imposes different fuel costs that reflect the fuel availability and transport requirements applicable to each zone.
+Committed (and for ISP, anticipated) projects are included in the capacity outlook and time-sequential models.

-The time-sequential model uses the generation and transmission outlooks developed by the capacity outlook model
+The time-sequential model uses the generation and transmission outlooks developed by the capacity outlook model.